The Arrow-Cross (Nyilas) Government

 I remember my mother was with me, but I don’t know who else was there.

-We are now receiving some information from the Jewish Council that a new, large ghetto will be set up in District VII, which has 162 yellow-star buildings.
-This means relocating about 12,000 Christians from that area into vacated apartments.
-It also means that about 60,000 Jews were to be crammed into an area of about 0.1 square miles (0.26 square kilometres).
+We were now receiving some information from the Jewish Council that a new, large ghetto would be set up in District VII, which contained 162 Yellow-Star buildings.
+This meant relocating about 12,000 Christians from the ghetto’s area into vacant apartments.
+It also meant that about 60,000 Jews were to be crammed into about 0.1 square miles (0.26 square kilometres).
+Even children under the protection of the International Red Cross had to be transferred into this ghetto.

 Sunday 26 November